paradedb/paradedb/pg_lakehouse/README.md

 CREATE EXTENSION pg_analytics;
 ```

-Note: In the future, we will move the relevant parts of `pg_analytics` into `pg_lakehouse` so this is no longer necessary.
+Note: In the future, we will move the relevant parts of `pg_analytics` into `pg_lakehouse` so that this is no longer necessary.

 ## Amazon S3